jack0pan/graphql-playground-rails/README.md

 end
 ```

-- at: is the path where GraphiQL will be served.
-You can access GraphiQL by visiting that path in your app.
+- at: is the path where GraphQL Playground will be served.
+You can access GraphQL Playground by visiting that path in your app.
 - graphql_path: is the path to the GraphQL endpoint.
-GraphiQL will send queries to this path.
+GraphQL Playground will send queries to this path.

 If you're using Rails 5 in "API mode", you'll also need to add require "sprockets/railtie" to your application.rb.